GDS2005/django-crud/README.md

 # CRUD Django Example

-#### An example of how to use Django Framework and make a CRUD of Books in Mysql.
+#### An example of how to use the Django Framework to create a CRUD application of Books in MySQL.

 ## Start a new Django Project